-Starting with the space to save time
+Start with the space to save time

-How the space is designed and arranged has a huge impact on how much time is spent in various warehouse activities.
+How space is designed and arranged has a huge impact on how much time is spent in various warehouse activities.
 If we can cut the travel times down to half because we’ve improved the layout, this translates to huge cost, fuel and time savings.
 In addition, there will be less unnecessary motion which paves the way for fewer collisions and accidents.
-A lot of things just could go wrong because of high frequency of forklift movements and long distance transport.
+A lot of things just could go wrong because of the high frequency of forklift movements and long-distance transport.

 If you’re the business owner you might have started from an empty space just like the most.
 But as your company grew and you handled more orders, that empty space slowly had transformed into a crowded one.
-There had been no time to organise the warehouse because everyone’s busy on sales and customer service.
-Perhaps from time to time you considered moving into a bigger warehouse so you can have a fresh start and have more space for the products.
+There had been no time to organise the warehouse because everyone’s busy with sales and customer service.
+Perhaps from time to time, you considered moving into a bigger warehouse so you can have a fresh start and have more space for the products.

-Good thing is there’s a chance you don’t have to do that.
+The good thing is there’s a chance you don’t have to do that.
 You can save up to half of your floor space if the shelves are mobile and the rows are only opened up when needed.
 This way you won’t need a bigger premise to accommodate more products and shelves.
 You will save on rent while achieving better efficiency because you’re still working on the same warehouse (a bigger warehouse will increase travel times and distances).

-About product placement and inventory management
+Product placement and inventory management

 Earlier we mentioned about placing the fast-moving goods near the loading or unloading docks to reduce travel distances and times.
 This is also about saving time and minimising unnecessary travels and movements.